 Every day, a different member of staff or clergy leads our collective worship:

-- Thursday worship is led by our Head of School
+- Thursday worship is led by a member of senior staff

 Once every term, each class leads an act of worship and presents what they’ve learned to the rest of the school.
 Parents and carers are welcome to join us to share in their child’s learning.